eoincampbell/eoincampbell.github.io/_posts/2020-11-05-building-buyirish-dot-com.md

 ## Creating an Azure Cognitive Services Index

 With the data safely in Cosmos, next we set about setting up the Azure Cognitive Services instance.
-Setting this up was a breeze.
-You can create a new instance directly from the Cosmos Resource, [and there's a walkthrough wizard to get the indexer setup using an hourly high-watermark check on the `_ts` timestamp][azure-cognitive-search-setup]
+Configuring this was a breeze.
+You can create a new instance directly from the CosmosDB Resource, [and there's a walkthrough wizard to get the indexer setup using an hourly high-watermark check on the `_ts` timestamp][azure-cognitive-search-setup]

 One thing that took a little bit of trial and error was the composition of the index in terms of what should be retrievable, searchable, orderable and facetable.
 More than once, we had to purge/drop and recreate the index as once it's created you can't modify the configuration.
 This is very manageable with a small initial dataset of a few hundred thousand products but I can imagine this would be slightly more work in production where we have ~10^7 product updates happening every day.